 - 3.119.
-In 2014, Mexico notified the subsidies granted for agricultural exports over the period 2008 to 2012.
-85 - 3.120.
+In 2014, Mexico notified the subsidies granted for agricultural exports over the period 2008 to $2012.^{84}$ - 3.120.
 Mexico still promotes exports by granting tariff and tax concessions, particularly to the manufacturing sector.
 The Manufacturing, Maquila and Export Services Industry (IMMEX) programme and the import duty drawback programme for exporters remained the key export promotion programmes during the review period. - 3.121.
 Launched in 2006 to bolster the competitiveness of the export sector, the IMMEX programme is still operating.
 Firms taking part in the programme may import a number of inputs temporarily (for example, raw materials, spare parts and components; fuels, lubricants and other materials; packing materials and packaging; labels and leaflets; machinery, equipment and tools; and containers), for which they are given exemption from tariffs, the possibility of receiving a tax credit for VAT and/or the IEPS and, where, applicable, exemption from anti-dumping or countervailing duties, provided that such inputs are used to manufacture, process or repair goods for subsequent export or to provide export-related services.
-86 The IMMEX Decree specifies the period during which the inputs and goods may be temporarily imported.
+The IMMEX Decree specifies the period during which the inputs and goods may be temporarily imported.
 For example, some fuels, packing materials, packaging, labels and leaflets may remain in Mexican territory for up to 18 months, containers and trailer boxes may remain for up to two years and other products may be imported for the period of the programme's validity.
 The Decree also includes a list of sensitive products, which may not be imported under the IMMEX, except if there are unforeseeable circumstances or in cases of force majeure or for supply reasons.
-87 - 3.122.
+The importance of inputs and the importance or in cases of force majeure or for supply reasons. - 3.122.
 Both domestic and foreign maquila firms established in Mexico are eligible for the IMMEX programme if their annual exports exceed US\$500,000 or at least 10% of their total sales (Article 24 of the IMMEX Decree).
 The programme still comprises five options (Table 3.15).
 The programme's incentives are the same under each option.